mahnaz007/ImagePreprocessing/docs/usage.md

 ### 2. BIDS Validation
-This step checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.
+This tool checks that the dataset complies with the BIDS standard, ensuring that the format and required metadata are correct.

 **Process**: `ValidateBIDS`